openslide/openslide.github.io/formats/mirax/index.markdown

 The slide position file is referenced by the `VIMSLIDE_POSITION_BUFFER.default` nonhierarchical section.
-It contains one entry for each camera position (*not* each tile position) in row-major order.
+It contains one entry for each camera position (*not* each image position) in row-major order.
 Each entry is nine bytes: a flag byte, the `X` pixel coordinate of the photo (4 bytes, little-endian, may be negative), and the `Y` coordinate (4 bytes, little-endian, may be negative).
-In slides with `CURRENT_SLIDE_VERSION` &ge; 1.9, the flag byte is 1 if the slide file contains tiles for this camera position, 0 otherwise.
+In slides with `CURRENT_SLIDE_VERSION` &ge; 1.9, the flag byte is 1 if the slide file contains images for this camera position, 0 otherwise.
 In older slides, the flag byte is always 0.

 In slides with `CURRENT_SLIDE_VERSION` &ge; 2.2, the slide position file is